 Truck Driver Fatigue

 Truck drivers are often required to put in long hours to make their shipments in a timely manner.
 However, under both Washington State and federal laws, truck drivers must take mandatory rest periods when transporting goods over a long distance.
 Failure to take these breaks can result in catastrophic accidents due to truck driver fatigue.
 Fatigue can result in the inability to asses situations quickly, as well as slower reaction times.
 According to the U.S. Department of Transportation, driver fatigue is a leading cause truck crashes.
-At Kraft Davies, PLLC, we represent those injured in serious trucking accidents in Seattle and throughout Washington, holding all responsible parties accountable for their negligence.Required rest periods
+At Kraft Davies Olsson PLLC, we represent those injured in serious trucking accidents in Seattle and throughout Washington, holding all responsible parties accountable for their negligence.Required Rest Periods

 Under the Washington Administrative Code (WAC 446-65-010), a trucking company must maintain accurate and true time records of their employees' driving hours for a period of 12 months at a time.
 Many companies also require employees to keep additional details in their driving logs while on the road.
 In the event of a serious trucking accident, it is important to obtain copies of truckers’ log books to determine whether drivers had sufficient rest periods.
 A driver’s failure to get enough rest would be evidence of negligence in a trucking accident case.